sergeballif/sergeballif.github.io/play.md

 ## Method Flowchart

 ## Topic Resume
 Resumes are a great way to introduce get a quick feel for a person.
 This assignment requires students to create a resume for an idea or a course.
 It takes a great deal of thought and care to craft a good resume.
-The example below is a sample resume I created for inverse functions.
+The added challenge of personifying a subject is guaranteed to stretch students to their limit.
+The example below is a sample resume I created for the topic _inverse functions_.

 <a href="https://sergeballif.github.io/images/resume-assignment.pdf" target="_blank">
 <img src="https://sergeballif.github.io/images/resume-assignment.png" alt="A resume for inverse functions" style="max-width:100%;border: #000000 1px solid;">